Frequently asked questions

 - How do I book a Professional Skills test?

-Candidates on our AO route who are starting their programme before 1/4/20 will be required to pass a Professional Skills test in numeracy and literacy within 6 weeks.
+Candidates on our AO route who are starting their programme before 1/4/20 will be required to pass a Professional Skills test in numeracy and literacy.
 For further information about the tests and how to book, please click here.
 Candidates starting their ITT course in September 2020 will be required to pass our in-house skills tests in these fields.